vishnu2646/Grootan/README.md

 The Main Page Shows the List of Users in the App
 Now you can choose the reqired detail and its redirects to the detail page

+# Detail Page

+The Detail Page Shows the Particular Value

 # Previous and Next id